 Debt Snowball Tips To Keep You Going

 - Trust the system.
 This is like a team building trust fall.
-You are supposed to fold your arms across your chest, fall backwards, and trust that the debt snowball will catch you.
+You are supposed to fold your arms across your chest, fall backward, and trust that the debt snowball will catch you.
 Don’t question it.
 Don’t let others question it because it’s not their debt!
 Only allow them to question your ways if they are willing to make your monthly debt payments.
 Once you start making progress, you’ll see a world of a difference in your overall debt payments and your motivation.

 - Don’t increase your standard of living.
 If you’re like us and had 5 or more loans, it’s easy to increase your standard of living when you have paid off one and no longer owe that monthly payment.
 Just don’t do it.
 Act like that money doesn’t exist.
 You’ve lived without it for so long.
 You don’t need it now.
 Just keep your standard of living the same and transfer that extra money to your next lowest debt.